BKDaugherty/tactics-exploration/devlog.md

   - [x] I'd like to create a few integration tests here to help me get a feel for that too.

 - [x] A way of going from a GridPosition to a WorldPosition for rendering
-  - [ ] Need to figure out how to deal with Z values w.r.t bevy_ecs_tiled

-- [ ] These iso_color things are great!
+- [x] These iso_color things are great!
 Let's use them for showing attack and movement options
   - [x] Figure out how to adjust opacity of stuff
-  - [ ] Would be fun to make the squares a little smaller than the tiles they sit above.

 - [x] Use leafwing to support multiple players and abstract input

-- [ ] Build a simple demo of moving a few characters around!
+- [x] Build a simple demo of moving a few characters around!
   - [x] Create a pixel image for a cursor
   - [x] Create a movement system for the cursor (Use the leafwing_input library)
   - [x] Make the "spawn overlay" tie to the cursor!